saguileran/saguileran.github.io/_posts/en-us/2025-03-16-free-software-development.md

    - Activate the `libvirt` damen to use `virsh` commands.
 In addition, starts a default network (to connect the VM with internet) with virsh.
 It will also enable autostart and persistence for the network.
    - The output for the point, is a bash function that creates a VM named arm64 that creates a VM with some default configuration defined in the activate file.

 3. Configure SSH access from the host to the VM.

-There are two important settigns you must done: enable permit root login and permit empty password, because the VM's credentials are root without password.
-This can be done by modifying the `/etc/ssh/sshd_config` file.
-After do it, reconfigure the sshd keys and restart the sshd damon.
+   - Allow ssh connection with the current VM's credentials, user root without password.
+There are two important settigns you must done: enable permit root login and permit empty password.
+This its done by modifying the `/etc/ssh/sshd_config` file.
+   - Reconfigure the sshd keys and restart the sshd damon.
-   Now, it is possible to connect to the VM machine via ssh, using a client-server approach.
+   - Now, it is possible to connect to the VM machine via ssh, using a client-server approach.
 Furthermore, it is possible to sent and recive files using Secure Copy Protocol (scp).

 4. Fetch the modules loaded in the guest kernel.

+   - Export the modules installed.
 To keep the same machine in every moment, it is highly recommended to create a file with the modules used, this can be done wiht `lsmod > vm_mod_list`.

 5. Set up host <-> VM file sharing (optional)

-   This part was tried but for now is not working.
-After implemented the changes the suggested (memory backing and file system configurations) the machine does not work.
+   - This part was tried but for now is not working.
+After implemented the changes suggested (memory backing and file system configurations) the machine does not work, it does not boot.

 > #### **Useful Commands**
 >